b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 Isn't this nice.

-OK, the goodies are great, but require some time of getting used to (I suspect at first you gonna use good old `for` loop syntax).
+OK, the goodies are great, but require some time to get used to them (I suspect at first you're gonna use good old `for` loop syntax).
 Besides the constructs described in this section are good for simple operations (don't try to put too much logic into them, they are supposed to be one liners).

 ## Additional libraries {#sec:julia_language_libraries}

 OK, there is one more thing I want to briefly talk about, and it is [libraries](https://en.wikipedia.org/wiki/Library_(computing)).

 A library is a piece of code that someone else wrote for you.
 At the time I'm writing these words there are over 9'000 libraries (aka packages) in Julia ([see here](https://julialang.org/packages/)) available under different licenses.
-If the package is under [MIT license](https://en.wikipedia.org/wiki/MIT_License) you may use it rather freely, but without any warranty (don't sue the author(s)).
+If the package is under [MIT license](https://en.wikipedia.org/wiki/MIT_License) then basically you may use it freely, but without any warranty.

 To install a package you use [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/), i.e. Julia's build in package manager.
 Click the link in the previous sentence to see how to do it.